 When most people enter into a marriage, they believe that their love will last forever.
 Unfortunately, this isn't always the case, which is why some people opt to get a divorce.
-There are a number of reasons that couples get divorced, whether it's because of adultery, abuse, or something less sinister.
+There are several reasons couples get divorced, whether it's because of adultery, abuse, or something less sinister.

-Because marriage is legally recognized, the couple must go through legal means in order to get a divorce.
-This means that paperwork must be filed with the local court, attorneys need to be hired, and mediation may occur in order to discuss splitting property, child support, and child visitation.
+Because marriage is legally recognized, the couple must go through legal means to get a divorce.
+This means that paperwork must be filed with the local court, attorneys need to be hired, and mediation may occur to discuss splitting property, child support, and child visitation.

 In some cases, the parties involved in the divorce don't want to cast blame on the other partner.
 If both partners agree to this, they can file what is known as a no-fault divorce.
-In other words, the divorcing couple can tell the court that the marriage is over without having to provide a reason.
+In other words, the divorcing couple can tell the court that the marriage is over without providing a reason.
 California was the first state to implement no-fault divorce laws in 1970.

 - Washington, D.C. also has true no-fault divorce laws.

-This doesn't necessarily mean that a divorce can't be filed on other grounds.
-In some states, divorce can be filed on other grounds in unusual circumstances, such as insanity of one of the partners.
+This doesn't necessarily mean that divorce can't be filed on other grounds.
+In some states, couples can file for divorce on other grounds in unusual circumstances, such as the insanity of one of the partners.
 In these states, the unusual circumstance must be proven.